-FEMA will notify recipients of awards through the ND Grants system using an automatic e-mail to the recipient point of contact (the "authorized official") listed

-Page 10 of 25 FY 2017 HSNTP NDPC NOFO in the initial application.
+FEMA will notify recipients of awards through the ND Grants system using an automatic email to the recipient point of contact (the "authorized official") listed in the initial application.
 The date FEMA approves the award is the "award date."
 The recipient should follow the directions in the notification to accept the award.

 Recipients must accept their awards no later than 90 days from the award date.
 The recipient shall notify FEMA of its intent to accept and proceed with work under the award, or provide a notice of intent to decline through the ND Grants system.
-For Instructions on how to accept or decline an award in the ND Grants system, please use the following link and see pages 40-43 in the ND Grants Grantee Training Manual.
+For instructions on how to accept or decline an award in the ND Grants system, please use the following link to access the ND Grants Grantee Training Manual.